SPONSORSHIP AUDIENCE PSYCHOGRAPHICS ARE BETTER THAN DEMOGRAPHICS

 No contest.
 I love psychographics the most.

 Sure.
-Audience demographics adequately describe baseline data about people, including their age, family status, household income, or education.
+Sponsorship Audience Demographics adequately describe baseline data about people, including their age, family status, household income, or education.
 This data also confirms whether a sponsor’s customers fit the sponsorship opportunity.
 Additionally, these data points often indicate the target audience for various products.
 For instance, persons with higher household income buy more luxury products.
 Gender may determine who purchases certain personal care products.

-Unlike the more objective data set of demographics, psychographic data describes an audience’s interests, attitudes, beliefs, and aspirations.
+Unlike the more objective data set of demographics, Sponsorship Audience Psychographics data describes an audience’s interests, attitudes, beliefs, and aspirations.
 This data may represent affinity for certain societal causes, attitudes towards technology, or hobbies that fill consumer free time.
 It’s more about soft side data.
 Some data purists would disregard psychographics for this reason, but I’m the opposite.
 If people buy products and services for emotional reasons, psychographics gives us a sense of what drives that emotion.

 Psychographic data also offers a rich source of information to amp up the sponsorship sales process and subsequent activations.
 Let’s explore three reasons for my psychographics admiration and how you can use this data in your sponsorships.

-Establishing a Sales Connection
+Psychographics Establish a Sales Connection

 A good proposal lays out the demographic connection between the property and the prospective sponsor during the sponsorship sales process.
 The prospect, being already familiar with their customers’ demographics, will recognize if there’s a sponsorship connection or not.
 However, demographics may only be the start of the process.